ReesyJordan1/Cryptocurrencies/README.md

 # Cryptocurrencies
 ## Overview
 In this project, I am working on the crypto currency dataset.
-The goal of our analysis is to build a machine learning model to cluster similar crtypto currincies in the trading market together.
+The goal of our analysis is to build a machine learning model to cluster similar crypto currincies in the trading market together.

 ![intro.jpg](intro.jpg)

-For this problem, the clustering algorith implemented is the KMeans algorithm.
-However, some data preprocessing needed to be done in order to start using the data.
-First, some filteration is done, then data encoding is applied using pandas `get_dummies()`.
-Afterwards, we applied standard scaling.
-Moreover, we reduced the data dimensionality using PCA into three principal components.
-Using these three principal components, we trained our KMeans model.
+For this problem,I used the KMeans algorithm.
+Some data preprocessing needed to be done in order to start using the data.
+First filteration was done, then data encoding was applied using pandas `get_dummies()`.
+I applied standard scaling and reduced the data dimensionality using PCA into three principal components.
+Using these three principal components, I trained the KMeans model.

 ## Results

-In this section we discuss the results found during conducting our analysis.
+Results found during conducting our analysis.

 ##### Using elbow method, we can see that k = 4 is recommended for this data
 ![elbow.png](elbow.png)